 And yet, in a strange way, they do know exactly what they’re doing, and what they’re doing is imposing the logic of an attenuated French Revolution, of the American Revolution, on the whole planet.
 Equality, indeterminacy, aspiritualism, materialism, the right to shop, the right to vote (parts of it are the same), human rights, civil rights, Israel always safe.
 This is the agenda that’s being pushed all over the world in Africa, in Asia, in the Middle East, in Central and Latin America, which they virtually regard as a dominion and an extension of their own state power, from the Monroe Doctrine onwards.

 Now, this means that when you tack against certain historical verities, even in relation to numbers, you are pushing against the nature of the modern world as it’s become, as it’s been constructed.
 So in a way you are chipping away at the foundations of an enormous edifice.

 An element of the emotion around these issues is semi-religious!
 There are many people who regard blasphemy in relation to this orthodoxy in the way that atheism would have been treated in this country before 1800.
 It is: you are outside if you posit this.
-And this is a crucial thing that right wing and Europeanist discourse has to confront and has to, in a sense, overcome.
+And this is a crucial thing that Right-wing and Europeanist discourse has to confront and has to, in a sense, overcome.
 The past won’t do it.
-To just say, “Time will pass, a century will pass, in forty years from now it’s a century from me to them!
+To just say, “Time will pass, a century will pass.
+In 40 years from now it’s a century from me to them!
 People will forget.”

 Communism killed and chopped off the arms and behaved like you’re on a Procrustean bed.
 “You want more sympathy?
 We’ll cut another finger off!”